Teddy448/smma-website-d0830/content/pages/home.md

           1st
           Month
         subtitle: >-
-          learning audience, Businesses looking to increase their online sales with a breathtaking return on investment.
+          Learning audience, Businesses looking to increase their online sales with a breathtaking return on investment.
         title_align: left
         content_align: left